andrews441/getting_and_cleaning_data_project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation

+There are 66 measurements in total.
+Each measurement is referenced by a subject and an activity.

 Finally, the mean value of the mean and standard deviation estimates were derived based on the grouping of the subject and the activity.

-A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A full description is available at the site where the data was obtained:

+http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Here are the data for the project:

+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Here is the transformation script used to clean the data: https://github.com/andrews441/getting_and_cleaning_data_project/blob/master/run_analysis.R
+Here is the transformation script used to clean the data:

+https://github.com/andrews441/getting_and_cleaning_data_project/blob/master/run_analysis.R

 This transformation script
   - merged the training and test data sets,
   - augmented the measurements by adding subject and descriptive value activity values,
- -
   - and finaly took the mean value of the measurements by grouping by subject and activity types.